multilectic/philosophy/README.md

 Human:
 <pre>
   Can we by a cooperative conversation figure out the roots of the deficiencies in the theories instead of "challenging" those theories?
-Then by this reasoning we will demonstrate the path from the state of confusion and misunderstanding to the state of clarity and explainable belief.
+Then by means of this reasoning we will demonstrate the path from the state of confusion and misunderstanding to the state of clarity and explainable belief.
 </pre>
 Machina:
 <pre>